• Skip to primary navigation

 Instructions

-• Bring to a boil, then reduce the heat (to medium-low) to a simmer, cover and cook for 30 to 35 minutes or until farro is cooked through and most of the broth has absorbed (check on about halfway and stir).
-Farro will naturally have a little chew and heartiness to it, even after cooked.
+- Increase the heat to high and bring to a boil.
+Then reduce the heat (to medium-low) to maintain a simmer.
+Cover and cook for 30 to 35 minutes or until farro is cooked through and most of the broth has absorbed (check on about halfway and stir).
+Farro will naturally have a little chew and heartiness to it, even after cooking.

 Notes